RenderToolbox/VirtualScenesEngine/README.md

 Here are some more examples.
 Each starts with one of the models produced above.
 For each model, one of two styles is applied: either a Plain style which is spectrally uniform, or a ColorChecker/Texture style in which colors in the base scene use reflectances from the [ColorChecker](https://en.wikipedia.org/wiki/ColorChecker) chart, and colors in the inserted objects use [various image textures](https://github.com/RenderToolbox/VirtualScenesAssets/tree/master/examples/Textures/OpenGameArt).

-Since the four models are created separately from the two styles, we can form all the 4x2 combinations.
+Since the four models are created separately from the two styles, we can form all of the 4x2 combinations.

 | Style | Mill | Library |
 | ------------- | ------------- | ------------- |